marianogappa/jira-cli/README.md

 $ jira search 'billing bug' | awk '{print $1}' | jira link | xargs open
 ** hopefully 2 browser tags open with the JIRA issue pages **
 ```

+## Security concerns

+- This script is read-only: it only searches and gets info about JIRA issues
+- This script curls a REST API endpoint; if you run it a million times fast you know what may happen
+- This script uses BasicAuth over the domain you set on the config; if you configure an http domain you are sending your credentials in plain text through the interwebs.
+Fortunately, JIRA uses https and curl will not let you go ahead if the certs expire.

 ## Dependencies